 Sea buckthorn oil has amazing skin supporting properties.
-The pure berry oil is so gentle and powerful that we even suggest people use it on cuts and other wounds.
-Our sea buckthorn oil burn salve recipe is the greatest for summer sunburns!
+Pure sea buckthorn berry oil is so gentle and powerful that we even suggest using it on cuts and burns.
+Our sea buckthorn oil burn salve recipe is meant for summer sunburns.

 Sea Buckthorn Berry Oil – 1 tbsp

 Shea Butter –1 tbsp

 Glycerine – .5 tbsp

 Beeswax – 1 tbsp or ½ tbsp candelila wax (vegan alternative)

 Lavender or Tea Tree Oil Optional – 10 drops

 Why is this Optional?
 Both kinds of these oils have anti-bacterial properties and smell great.
 You can even blend the two if you like using 5 drops of each.
 If you don't want the salve to be scented, skip these.
 Also, if you don’t already have these you can still make a great burn salve without them.

 Pure aloe vera juice Optional –½ a tsp*

 Why is this Optional?
 We suggest adding this ingredient if you can because aloe vera will make the salve more soothing.
 Only use 100% aloe vera gel.
 Aloe in contains a lot of water, and water in hom made skincare breeds bacteria.